microsoft/vscode-docs/docs/languages/powershell.md

 ![codeGear](./images/powershell/codeGear.png)

-You can also use the shortcut <kbd>ctrl</kbd>-<kbd>, </kbd> (<kbd>cmd</kbd>-<kbd>,</kbd> on macOS) for a quick search.
+You can also use the shortcut <kbd>Ctrl</kbd>-<kbd>, </kbd> (<kbd>Cmd</kbd>-<kbd>,</kbd> on macOS) for a quick search.
 The VSCode team has introduced a settings GUI in the latest version 1.27.1 as the new default interface for customizing settings.
 In VSCode versions prior to 1.27.1, this will launch the settings.json file.

-You can still launch the settings.json file by using the [command pallette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and entering the command __Open Settings (JSON)__ or by changing the default settings editor with the `"workbench.settings.editor"`
+You can still launch the settings.json file by using the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and entering the command __Open Settings (JSON)__ or by changing the default settings editor with the `"workbench.settings.editor"`

 Go to [User and Workspace settings](https://code.visualstudio.com/docs/getstarted/settings) for more information on configuring VSCode settings.